bustle/bluestream/README.md

 Options:

-  * `limit` - The maximum number of concurrent promises that are allowed.
+  * `concurrent` - The maximum number of concurrent promises that are allowed.
     When this limit is reached, the stream will stop processing data and will start buffering incoming objects.
-Defaults to `16`, same as highWatermark for object streams
+Defaults to `1`

   * `highWatermark` - the size (in objects) of the buffer mentioned above.
 When this buffer fills up, the backpressure mechanism will activate.
 Its passed